squinkylabs/Demo/docs/efficient-plugins.md

 ### Measurement framework

 It’s not easy to benchmark your plugin.
 Among the challenges are:

-Running your plugin outside of VCV Rack
+* Running your plugin outside of VCV Rack
-Taking accurate repeatable measurements.
+* Taking accurate repeatable measurements.
-Fooling your compiler into not optimizing your plugin code away.
-This last one is a little non-intuitive, but if you run your code in a test harness, the compiler may see that you are always putting in zero for the input, or aren’t using the output.
+* Fooling your compiler into not optimizing your plugin code away.
+This one is a little non-intuitive, but if you run your code in a test harness, the compiler may see that you are always putting in zero for the input, or aren’t using the output.
 In that case it may realize the plugin isn’t doing anything, and generate no code for it.
-Here is our measurement framework: <https://github.com/squinkylabs/SquinkyVCV/blob/main/test/MeasureTime.h>
+* Here is our measurement framework: <https://github.com/squinkylabs/SquinkyVCV/blob/main/test/MeasureTime.h>

 You can see it used in this perf suite to test Booty Shifter: <https://github.com/squinkylabs/SquinkyVCV/blob/0fd0143ed8ddfefdd00a1fd346fe0758d7307672/test/perfTest.cpp#L168>

 We have a strange coding style that lets us build the same code as a plugin or as a standalone testable class.
 There’s more info here <https://github.com/squinkylabs/SquinkyVCV/blob/main/docs/unit-test.md>

 ### Lookup table